Looking for short, effective workouts you can do anywhere?

 Walkout

-This is a great low-impact exercise that works various upper and lower body muscles.
-It works your shoulders, triceps, chest, glutes, hamstring, and of course, your core!
+This great low-impact exercise works various upper and lower body muscles.
+It works your shoulders, triceps, chest, glutes, hamstring, and core!

-3. Pause for a few seconds during the plank before walking hands back to feet.
+- Pause for a few seconds during the plank before walking your hands back to feet.

 Resistance band sidewalks

-You'll be needing a resistance band for this exercise (and the ones below)!
-Sidewalks help to loosen the hip joint, but adding a resistance band adds an extra resistance that helps fire up your glute muscles.
+You'll need a resistance band for this exercise (and the ones below)!
+Sidewalks help to loosen the hip joint, but adding a resistance band adds extra resistance that helps fire up your glute muscles.

 Use a short resistance band in a light or medium resistance, or use a heavy resistance if you want more of a challenge.

-1. Place a resistance band above your knees and separate your feet to shoulder-width.
+- Place a resistance band above your knees and separate your feet to shoulder width.

 Hamstring walkouts